Next stop:

 The interior of the St. Lawrence Market with a baker in the foreground carrying a tray of bread.
 The benches at the sides of the image.

-Once out of the market, head to the Distillery District.
-The Distillery District is a historic area that was originally home to the Gooderham and Worts Distillery, once the largest distillery in the world.
-After the distillery closed in the 1990s, the area underwent extensive restoration and redevelopment.
 Today the area is a popular tourist destination and a vibrant cultural centre with many art galleries, shops, restaurants and cafes.
 Cobbled streets, brick buildings and traditional industrial elements give the area a unique charm.
 Legend has it that the alcohol that Al Capone illegally imported into the United States during Prohibition was produced here.

 After having lunch in one of the many restaurants at the Distillery District, head towards Toronto Downtown, because there are still many things to see.